charlesanthonyproctorbrowne/vtyxz-0089/README.md

 **Testing**: Jest with Docker containers

 **Architecture**: Unidirectional data flow using React Context + useReducer pattern.
 This ensures predictable state updates and makes debugging easier.
 Data flows from API → Context → Components, with actions flowing upward through custom hooks.

+This is the way I like frontend as following changes and updates to state is easy, especially when the application grows.
+Stay with context but can go for a more feature rich state management library if needed as app grows.

 **Why this stack**: TypeScript provides type safety across the entire application.
 React's unidirectional flow prevents state inconsistencies.
 SQLite offers zero-configuration persistence perfect for development and small-scale production.